Fourth of July: Thanking God for Our Freedoms

-Today, Americans from sea to shining sea gather family, friends, and neighbors to celebrate their liberty with cookouts and local festivities on the Fourth of July.
-The warmth of early summer and the sounds of children fill the air as patriotic music pulls at our hearts.
-Fireworks are painted overhead on a canvas of clear night sky.
+This weekend, Americans from sea to shining sea will gather family, friends, and neighbors to celebrate their liberty with cookouts and local festivities on the Fourth of July.
+The warmth of early summer and the sounds of children will fill the air as patriotic music pulls at our hearts.
+Fireworks will be painted overhead on a canvas of clear night sky.
 This favorite day of summer provides the opportunity for people from all backgrounds to celebrate the precious freedoms and opportunities we enjoy in this country.

 Among the many freedoms our country guarantees, what we as believers particularly hold dear is the right to worship God and to read His Word, the Bible, freely.
 In many countries on this earth, this freedom still does not exist.
 Here at Bibles for America, we are so thankful that we can spread His Word across this nation.
 This is something we do not take for granted; we thank God for the establishing of this country with such freedoms.